wateryloo/wateryloo.github.io/index.md

 # My Page

-I am a sophomore in SUSTech.
+I am a junior in SUSTech.